12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Ginger root and tea demonstrating digestive benefits through enhanced gastric emptying

-4. Green tea: Antioxidant-rich elixir for longevity & disease prevention
+4. Green tea: Antioxidant-rich elixir for longevity and disease prevention

 More than just a beverage, green tea emerges as a scientifically-backed herb packed with antioxidants that support longevity, natural cancer prevention, and enhanced cognitive function.